Research

 Publications and forthcoming:

-The Moral Harms of Domestic Violence, First published October 26, 2021 in the Journal of Social Philosophy
+The Moral Harms of Domestic Violence (Journal of Social Philosophy, 2022)

 In this article, I argue that victims of domestic violence characteristically suffer from two distinct kinds of moral harm: moral damage and moral injury.
 Moral damage occurs when the ability to develop or sustain good moral character has been compromised by an agent’s circumstances.
 Moral injury refers to a kind of psychological anguish that follows from when an agent causes or becomes causally implicated in actions that we ordinarily would understand to be morally grievous offenses.
 A victim who suffers from moral damage may not suffer from any psychological anguish; instead, a victim may consistently, although regrettably, devalue herself.
 A victim who suffers from moral injury may not suffer from a deficient moral character; she may be an exceptionally virtuous person who is faced with only morally regrettable options.
 Because abusers often expect victims to adopt morally deficient dispositions and often implicate victims in wrongdoing, I argue that victims of domestic violence characteristically suffer from both moral damage and moral injury.
 By appreciating the differences in the moral experiences of the victim, we become better positioned to identify strategies for responding to or repairing the different harms they suffer.